vivekkumar2021/Diabetes-streamlit-app/README.md

 # Diabetes-streamlit-app
-Streamlit Web App deployed using Google Cloud Platform to predict the onset of diabetes based on diagnostic measures.
+Streamlit Web App deployed using Docker and Google Cloud Platform to predict the onset of diabetes based on diagnostic measures.